Autism Centre Remote Learning

 Information about COVID 19.

-There is a lot of information available about COVID 19, some it is correct and some not.
+Please note - there is a lot of information available about COVID 19, some it is correct and some not.
 It is best to stick to reliable sources of information

 Explaining COVID 19 and the necessary restrictions Social stories allow us to explain complex concepts in a clear, visually supported way: